thejasprab/CCDACourseProject/README.md

      - Converts it to a dense NumPy vector
      - Computes `scores = CSR_matrix @ query_vector`
      - Returns Top K neighbors with metadata

-There is also a fallback Spark based search path that does brute force cosine in Spark if the local index is missing.

 ### 4. Standard analytics